painting a room

 17. Apply Pre-Paint Lotion

 Before starting any painting project, coat all your exposed body parts with lotion.
-This way, the paint will easily wash off your skin.
+This way, paint easily washes off your skin.

 Tips for Painting a Room